therosko/annotated_datasets_en_comparisson/README.md

 ## Comparing Annotated Datasets for Named Entity Recognition in English Literature

-Should you stumble upon an issue or have questions, please contact [rivanova@wu.ac.at](mailto:rivanova@wu.ac.at).
+Should you stumble upon an issue or have questions, please contact [rositsa.ivanova@unisg.ch](rositsa.ivanova@unisg.ch).

 Abstract: